Hyperparameter optimization

 1 Tracking and choosing hyperparameters

-In practice this hyperparameter thing is integrated with the problem both of configuring ML and of tracking progress; See also those pages for practical implementation notes.
+In practice, this hyperparameter thing is integrated with the problem both of configuring ML and of tracking progress; see also those pages for practical implementation notes.

 2 Bayesian/surrogate optimisation

 Loosely, we think of interpolating between observations of a loss surface and guessing where the optimal point is.
 See Bayesian optimisation.
 This is generic.
-Not as popular in practice as I might have assumed because it turns out to be fairly greedy with data and does not exploit problem-specific ideas, such as early stopping, which is saves time and is in any case a useful type of neural net regularisation.
+Not as popular in practice as I might have assumed because it turns out to be fairly greedy with data and does not exploit problem-specific ideas, such as early stopping, which saves time and is in any case a useful type of neural net regularisation.

 3 Multiple hyperparameters require multi-objective optimisations